2021 Atlantic hurricane season: Seasonal summary

+There were three named storms in June, tying 1886, 1909, 1936, 1959, 1966, 1968, 2023, and 2024 for most named storms in June.
+Elsa formed on June 30 and became a tropical storm on the following day, making it the earliest fifth-named storm on record, surpassing the previous record by five days, set by Tropical Storm Edouard in 2020.
+After Elsa dissipated, activity came to a monthlong halt due to unfavorable conditions across the basin.
+Tropical cyclogenesis also paused for much of the month of October, primarily due to the presence of drier air.
+For the first time since 2006 and only the second time during the hyperactive era which began in 1995, no named storms developed between October 6 and October 30.

 The ACE index for the 2021 Atlantic hurricane season was approximately 145.6 units.
 The totals represent the sum of the squares for every (sub)tropical storm's intensity of over 39 mph, divided by 10,000.
 Therefore, the ACE index value does not include tropical depressions.
 Each season dating back to 2016 recorded ACE index values exceeding 129, which senior research associate Brian McNoldy of the University of Miami described as "unprecedented even for four years, let alone six!"

 Throughout the season, NOAA Hurricane Hunters logged 462.2 flight hours, conducting 58 eyewall passages and deploying 1,310 dropsondes in the process.
 NOAA also deployed 66 underwater gliders, which made 78,328 observations on oceanic salinity and temperatures.
 Additionally, NOAA used five unmanned saildrones to increase documentation on atmospheric and oceanic conditions across the Atlantic basin.
 One of the five saildrones became the first research vessel to ever enter a major hurricane when it reached Hurricane Sam on September 30.
 It recorded sustained winds of 125 mph and waves up to 50 ft in height while also capturing video footage from inside the storm.